Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow

 Based on equation (\ref{eq:SDE}) and on the drift obtained from the stationary solution (\ref{eq:drift-2}), the dynamics of a set of particles $\left\{ \mathrm{x}^{(i)}\left(\lambda\right):\,i=1,\,\dots,\,N\right\} $ can be described by the stochastic differential equation

 where $\pi\left(\mathrm{x}\right)$ is the target (posterior) probability density, $\left\{ \mathrm{w}_{\lambda}\right\} $ is the standard Wiener process (Brownian motion) and $D$ is the diffusion matrix.
-The stochastic process described by (\ref{eq:state-flow-equation}) is known in the literature to follow the stochastic Langevin dynamics.
-If the SDE (\ref{eq:state-flow-equation}) is integrated over an appropriate finite time horizon $T\in\mathbb{R}^{+}$, then
+The stochastic process described by (\ref{eq:state-flow-equation}) is known in the literature to follow the Langevin dynamics and, except for few special cases, cannot be exactly simulated.
+Thus, the most common way to ensure the simulation provides samples from the correct target distribution, $\pi\left(\mathrm{x}\right)$, is to set the discretized dynamics as a proposal within a Markov chain Monte Carlo framework, which leads to the Metropolis-adjusted Langevin algorithm (MALA) \citep{Roberts2002}.